DERRICK ALEXANDER POPE, J.D.

 Mr. Pope has several published works to his credit.
 He is the author of By the Content of Our Character: A Declaration of Independence for Colored Folks, Negroes, Black People and African Americans and Thy Will Be Done: An African American Guide to Estate Planning and the Howard Law Journal article, A Constitutional Window to Interpretive Reason: Or in other Words…The Ninth Amendment.
 In 2012 teaming with his daughter he released a spoken word CD – The Race Track.

 An Atlanta native, Mr. Pope is a graduate of Morris Brown College and a 1992 graduate of Loyola University School of Law in New Orleans, Louisiana, earning top honors in the Loyola Law Clinic.
-He is a member of the State Bar of Georgia, (Committee to Promote Inclusion in the Profession, immediate past Co-Chair; Long Range Planning Committee), the Phi Alpha Delta Law Fraternity, the United States Supreme Court Historical Society, and the Alpha Phi Alpha Fraternity.
+He is a member of the State Bar of Georgia, (Committee to Promote Inclusion in the Profession, immediate past Co-Chair; Advisory Committee on Legislation, and Communications/Cornerstones of Freedom Program), the Phi Alpha Delta Law Fraternity, the United States Supreme Court Historical Society, and the Alpha Phi Alpha Fraternity, Inc.

 "We have only begun to scratch the surface of what it means to have a respect for the rule of law.
 We have a responsibility to live out its true meaning and to renew a commitment to its grand purpose.
 This is a call we cannot ignore."